CHAMBERS POOLS

 Q: Will it cost a fortune to re-plaster my pool?

-The cost of re-plastering can vary depending on the pool's size, the type of new plaster, and the tile trim.
+A. The cost of re-plastering can vary depending on the pool's size, the type of new plaster, and the tile trim.
 To re-plaster a typical 15' x 30' residential pool (without a spa), stripping off old plaster and re-plastering using standard white plaster would average around $14,500.

 Q: I have original plaster in my pool which has become stained.
 Why does that happen?